webbercyt/file_service/README.md

 1. Dependencies

+   c++17

-   minimum dependencies are stored under ./third_party, no more dependency setup is required.
+   boost 1.86.0 (minimum dependencies of boost are stored under ./third_party, idealy there is no more dependency setup is required.)

-2. Build
+3. Build

    cmake build file_server and file_client seperately